N0z3x/Simple-Utillity/README.md

 # Simple-Utillity
-Progream what can help with deleting viruses, unlock permissions back
+Program what can help with deleting viruses, unlock permissions back

 # Setup
 ...